KC-inDomus/home-assistant.io/source/_integrations/zha.markdown

 #### hue-thief

-Follow the instructions on [https://github.com/vanviegen/hue-thief/](https://github.com/vanviegen/hue-thief/) (EZSP-based Zigbee USB stick required)
+Follow the instructions on [https://github.com/vanviegen/hue-thief/](https://github.com/vanviegen/hue-thief/) (EZSP-based ZigBee USB stick required)

 ### ZHA Start up issue with Home Assistant or Home Assistant Container

-On Linux hosts ZHA can fail to start during HA startup or restarts because the Zigbee USB device is being claimed by the host's modemmanager service.
+On Linux hosts ZHA can fail to start during HA startup or restarts because the ZigBee USB device is being claimed by the host's modemmanager service.
 To fix this disable the modemmanager on the host system.

 To remove modemmanager from a Debian/Ubuntu host run this command: